Rokasbarasa1/minecraft_rust/README.md

 Hello, this is my personal project in opengl, recreating main concepts of minecraft in rust.
 Its hard work.
 Started on 22-03-2021.
 Main inspiration was the video how a guy made minecraft from strach in c using opengl.
-Looked hard, so i decided to one up and do it in rust, i honestly did not know what i was getting myself into.
-It took 3 weeks to render a cube.
+Looked hard, so i decided to one up and do it in rust.
+It was very difficult.

 # Setup
 For Glium version: